-I am just wondering what's the easiest way to get an ASE database loaded into
+I am just wondering what's the easiest way to get an ASE database loaded into an IQ database?

 It all depends if you can afford downtime (offline) for your ASE database or not.

 If it doesn't matter to have it offline for the time it takes, then BCP out the ASE database, then use the IQ equivalent (load table) to load bcped table in.
 This is fine and very fast indeed.